InfosecSamurai/Linux_Command_Booklet/README.md

 Say goodbye to tedious and repetitive tasks with our **Interactive Tools**!
 We offer a suite of scripts designed to automate those mundane processes that eat up your time and energy.
 Whether it's backups, system monitoring, or application deployment, our scripts will help you work smarter, not harder.
 Join the fun of automating your workflow and reclaim your time for the exciting projects you really care about!

 ### Community Contribution
-At the heart of **The Ultimate Linux Command Guide** is a vibrant community, and we want *you* to be a part of it!
+At the heart of **The Ultimate Linux Command Booklet** is a vibrant community, and we want *you* to be a part of it!
 Our **Community Contribution** feature encourages collaboration and shared learning.
 Feel free to add your insights, tips, and favorite commands to enhance our repository.
 Together, we can build a well-rounded resource that serves the needs of every Linux user out there.
 So roll up your sleeves, contribute, and let’s grow this guide together!

 ---